-Regarding Stooksbury's request to limit additional debtor-in-possession financing, Tellico Landing asserted that Stooksbury's former silence to Tellico Landing's motion for such financing constituted Stooksbury's acceptance, or alternatively Stooksbury's ratification, of such action.
-Tellico Landing additionally stated that Stooksbury's opposition to debtor-in-possession financing should also be barred by the doctrine of laches.
-320
+acceptance, or alternatively Stooksbury's ratification, of such action.
+Tellico Landing additionally stated that Stooksbury's opposition to DIP financing should also be barred by the doctrine of laches.

-Responding to Stooksbury's motion to appoint a trustee, Tellico Landing denied that facts established in Stooksbury's default judgment failed to demonstrate cause and that Stooksbury's motion be denied by the doctrine of laches.
-Tellico Landing did state, however,
+Responding to Stooksbury's motion to appoint a trustee, Tellico Landing denied that the facts established in Stooksbury's default judgment failed to demonstrate cause and that Stooksbury's motion should be denied by the doctrine of laches.
+Tellico Landing did state, however, that it would not object if the court appointed a trustee to "serve the parties' and estate's interests."